Nathaniel Paterson: Artistic recognition

 The Moderator and Ex Moderators of the Free Church of Scotland, Assembly; 1860.
-Pictured, from left to right, are (standing) Dr Smyth, Dr Clason, Dr Henderson, Dr Grierson, Dr N. Paterson and Dr Beith (behind); (seated) Dr Cunningham, Dr Buchanan and Dr Julius Wood.
+Pictured, from left to right, are (standing) John Smyth, Patrick Clason, James Henderson, James Grierson, Paterson and Alexander Beith (behind); (seated) William Cunningham, Robert Buchanan and James Julius Wood.

 He was photographed by Hill & Adamson in 1850.
 He was photographed in 1860 at the foot of the steps to New College with several other ex-Moderators of the Free Church.
-A coloured version of this photograph has been produced.

 Family

 In February 1825 he married Margaret Laidlaw (1800-1864), daughter of Robert Laidlaw.

 His brother, Walter Paterson (1790-1849) was Free Church minister of Kirkurd.

 Scott notes 9 children, two who died in infancy.
 Survived by 4 sons, and 3 daughters.

-Nathaniel Paterson Jr (1831-1896), went to Canada following his education in Glasgow; graduating from Knox College, Toronto in 1857, and ministered in Presbyterian Church in Canada from 1859 until his retirement in 1892, in a number of Ontario congregations.